Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 OptinMonster has a powerful set of targeting and personalization features.

-For example, if you have already offered the shopper a coupon, then you can show them an educational popup instead.
-You might encourage them to reach out and ask any questions they may have about your products.
+For example, if you’ve already offered the shopper a coupon, then you can show them an educational popup instead.
+For example, you might encourage them to reach out and ask any questions they might have about your products.

 WPForms exit intent popup